 We get to spend time with our grandkids and create memories for Christmas instead of giving just another toy to be broken & forgotten in no time.

 So in addition to their experience gift, we usually give them a little sumpin’ on Christmas day.
-This year I thought it would be fun for that sumpin’ to be a snowman treat jar.

 It didn’t cost much but they were thrilled to be able to wear their cowboy gear to the Stock Show.

 Another year we took them all to an Escape Room.
 It was so fun.
 None of us had ever been to one before.

 So for their Christmas Day gift we gave them mystery-solving props.
 A large spy glass, a note pad and fun colored pens.